frenkeh/coffee-shop-recipes/hot-beverages/caffe-latte.md

-# Caffé latte new from main dir
+# Caffé latte new from extra dir

 ## Description: Standard caffé latte